 Bass Pro carries most brands of line.
 This link will take you to the fishing line selection.
 Where and how an angler fish determines the best line.

 The most overlooked issue causing line problems is line tension.
 If you are spooling line at home invest in a tension tool.
 Using your fingers does not work.
 You will have better casting and fewer problems.
 The tools cost about the same as a spool of a good line.

 An arbor knot secures the line to the spool and is easy to tie.
 Better lines have fewer problems so avoid the bargain-priced lines.
 It is low-quality or too old.
 Put the line on with tension and in the correct manner to avoid twisting or loops.
 Backing prevents slipping with braid.

 Some lines use a specific knot.
 Fluorocarbon the Palomar knot is preferred.
-The knots have to be tied correctly with fluorocarbon.
+The knots need to be tied correctly with fluorocarbon.
 A poorly tied knot will fail.
 Braid also uses the Palomar or uni-knot.
-Look on the package since it will specify which knot is recommended.
+Look at the package since it will specify which knot is recommended.

 The right amount of line reduces problems and increases casting distance.
-Overfilling creates line spring off on spinning reels.
+Overfilling creates a line springing off on spinning reels.
 A baitcasting reel will have more backlashes when overfilled.
 Underfilling either reel causes a loss in casting distance.